 It was too much for Breton.
 Dali’s paranoiac–critical method had gone too far!
 He suggested excluding the Spanish artist from the movement altogether.

 A tribunal was held at André Breton’s home, and a court of surrealists deliberated, but failed to come to a clear-cut verdict.
-As a result, Dali continued to flirt with surrealism for some time to come: the movement needed him on account of his growing fame, and he was aware of fact that the movement provided him with first-rate credentials.
+As a result, Dali continued to flirt with surrealism for some time to come: the movement needed him on account of his growing fame, and he was aware of the fact that the movement provided him with first-rate credentials.

 TC : 04 49 01